go38/raspberry-pi-getting-started/en/step_6.md

 Now it's time to take a tour of the Raspberry Pi.

-+ See that Raspberry up in the top-left corner?
-That's the menu, click on it and you will find lots of applications.
++ See that Raspberry up in the top left-hand corner?
+That's where you access the menu: click on it, and you will find lots of applications.

-+ Click 'Accessories' and choose 'Text Editor'
++ Click **Accessories** and choose **Text Editor**.

 ![screenshot](images/pi-accessories.png)